Kenny-Tang-1/GL-MicroArrayRepo-Summer2022/Pipeline_documentation.md

 }
 ```
 **Parameter Definitions:**
 - `count` = Variable that will increase as each iteration of the forloop occurs.
-This allows me to change which array is being used to generate the FB plots.
+This allows me to change which array is being used to generate the MA plots.
 - `sample_name` - A variable that holds the element of the list that we're iterating through.
 In this case, the list that we're iterating through are the column names of the raw_data$E component.
 These would be the names of the samples in our raw dataset.
 - `raw_data` - EListRaw object that contains the raw intensities as well as information about each array.
 - `array = count` - Array determines which column(sample) that is being fed into the function.
 A count was used to change the array in each iteration.
 - `xlab = "Average log-expression"` - The x axis displays the average log-expression of the raw intensities of the sample.
 - `ylab = "Expression log-ratio(this sample vs. others)"` - The y axis displays the Expression log-ratio of this sample versus the average across all other samples.
 - `main = sample_name` - Determines the title of the plot.
-In thise case it will be the name of each sample.
+In this case it will be the name of each sample.

 **Input Data:**